michael-kricheldorf/flare-forecast.github.io-wiki/Manage-Files-on-S3-Using-RClone.md

 # What is RClone?

 Rclone is a platform-independent command-line program to manage files on cloud storage.
-We are interested in its support for S3 object storages, including Minio.
+We are interested in its support for S3 object storage, including Minio.

 # Install RClone